Quantum computational chemistry: Quantum computing and simulation

 Entangled states cannot be decomposed into tensor products, such as the state

-In this work, we refer to the leftmost qubit in a vector as the $(N-1)$\textsuperscript{th} qubit, and the rightmost qubit as the zeroth qubit.
-A quantum circuit consists of a number of single and two qubit gates acted on the qubits.
+In this review, we refer to the leftmost qubit in a vector as the $(n-1)$\textsuperscript{th} qubit, and the rightmost qubit as the zeroth qubit.
+This choice enables us to write numbers in binary using computational basis states.
+For example, we can write $\ket{7} = \ket{1}\ket{1}\ket{1} = \ket{111}$.
+We can then place a quantum register of $n$ qubits in a superposition of the $2^n$ possible numbers that can be represented by $n$ bits.
+This is typically written as $\sum_{x=0}^{2^n -1} c_x \ket{x}$.

+A quantum circuit consists of a number of single and two qubit gates acting on the qubits.
 The qubits are initialised in a well defined state, such as the $\ket{\bar{0}}$ state ($\ket{\bar{0}} = \ket{0}^{\otimes n} = \ket{0} \otimes \ket{0} \otimes \dots \otimes \ket{0} $).
-The circuit concludes with measurements to extract information.
-From a mathematical perspective, the qubit gates are unitary matrices.
+A quantum circuit generally concludes with measurements to extract information.
+It may also employ additional intermediate measurements, for example, to check for errors.
+From a mathematical perspective, the gates are unitary matrices.
 Typical gates include the Pauli gates

 the single qubit rotation gates

 the Hadamard and T gates